mankindsoftware/angular-isotope/README.md

 angular-isotope
 ===============

-AngularJS directives to easily work with JQuery Isotope.
+A library of AngularJS directives for JQuery Isotope.